flancian/flancia/pages/agora.md

     * Describe it as thoroughly as possible.
     * Maintain a set of resources (people, time, attention, money) needed to implement it, R(S).

-Individual users also *declare* their views on the state of the world explicitly: they define which subsets of P, S and R they *agree* with, in the sense that they believe they are feasible, true, interesting.
+Individual users could also *declare* their views on the state of the world explicitly: they define which subsets of P, S and R they *agree* with, in the sense that they believe they are feasible, true, interesting.

 Users that agree on their defined subsets can then efficiently collaborate on solutions as they become available by pooling of resources.